 The flu virus is with us constantly and mutates every year.
 When you get a flu vaccine, it is not a vaccine against a common virus year after year, it is a vaccine about what they think will be going around, which is why some years the flu vaccine is largely ineffective.
 A different strain hits for which people aren’t vaccinated.

 The fear with coronavirus is that as it is a new strain, very few people will have an immunity to it.
-This is true of every year.
-If you are normally healthy and normally don’t get the flu, it sounds like this virus won’t be much different.

 The kicker to me is the hand sanitizer.
 “Hand sanitizer” was actually a trending search on Google the morning I recorded the video above.
 My co-teacher said that stores were completely wiped out of hand sanitizer . . .
 And toilet paper.